butla/bultrowicz.com/workstation_setup_with_ansible.rst

 Gotta look into the docs to see the Ansible module for that on Manjaro (there was a universal one).

 Ok, Ansile is too much to handle for me ATM.
-Writing stuff in it requires me to just to the docs too often.
+Writing stuff in it requires me to just go the docs too often.
 I don't think I need it in my toolbox anymore.
 So long, friend...
 Let's see how will the environment setup look as a Bash script.
 I won't be able to just rerun it on both laptops to keep everything in sync, but it probably won't be a big problem